httptoolkit/httptoolkit-desktop/README.md

 Note that the resulting executable _doesn't_ autoupdate (at the moment).
 Instead both the server (as an [oclif](http://oclif.io) app) and the web UI (via service workers) include their own auto-update functionality.

-The builds themselves are done on GitHub Actions, and tagged master builds are automatically published from there as [github releases](https://github.com/httptoolkit/httptoolkit-desktop/releases).
+The builds themselves are done on GitHub Actions, and tagged `main` builds are automatically published from there as [github releases](https://github.com/httptoolkit/httptoolkit-desktop/releases).

 ## Contributing